Cyberattack forces Iran steel company to halt production | Headlines

 Cyberattack forces Iran steel company to halt production

-One of Irans biggest steel companies said on Monday it was forced to halt production after being hit by a cyberattack, apparently marking one of the biggest such assaults on the countrys strategic industrial sector in recent memory.The state-owned Khuzestan Steel Company said in a statement that experts had determined the firm was unable to continue operations due to technical problems and will be closed until further notice following cyberattacks.
-The companys website appeared to be out of service.
+One of Irans major steel companies said Monday it was forced to halt production after being hit by a cyberattack, apparently marking one of the biggest such assaults on the countrys strategic industrial sector in recent memory.The Iranian government did not acknowledge the disruption or blame any specific group for the assault on the state-owned Khuzestan Steel Co., which constitutes just the latest example of an attack crippling the countrys services in recent months amid heightened tensions in the region.

 - Country: